Tencent/rapidjson/doc/tutorial.md

 The simple answer is performance.
 For fixed size JSON types (Number, True, False, Null), copying them is fast and easy.
 However, For variable size JSON types (String, Array, Object), copying them will incur a lot of overheads.
 And these overheads are often unnoticed.
 Especially when we need to create temporary object, copy it to another variable, and then destruct it.

-For example, if normal copy semantics is used
+For example, if normal *copy* semantics was used:

 ```cpp
 Value o(kObjectType);